ngendah/learn-gnu-make/tutorial0/readme.md

 ```
 touche, :-).
 Well, its that easy because this is a single source file 'project'.

-To improve on our make file, making it more expressive and easily maintanable, in the next tutorial we explore the use of variables.
+To improve on our make file, making it more expressive and easily maintainable, in the next tutorial we explore the use of variables and implicit rules.